Outdoor Learning Officer Grant

 - Up to £20,000 per Outdoor Learning Officer, per year, for up to three years.

 What can we fund?

-- Contributions to salaries – The Trust’s Outdoor Learning Officer grant will fund up to £15,000 per year (approximately 50% of a full-time salary including on-costs).
+- Contributions to salaries – Our Outdoor Learning Officer Grant will fund up to £20,000 per year (approximately 50% of a full-time salary, including on-costs).

-- Multi-year awards – The Trust appreciates that supporting organisations for more than one year is often highly valued by charities to ensure sustainability, providing a opportunity to build capacity and potentially give a more sustained impact.
-Subject to satisfactory annual impact evaluation reporting, this award will fund continuation of a post at £15,000 per year for up to three years.
+- Multi-year awards – We appreciate that supporting organisations for more than one year is often highly valued by charities to ensure sustainability, provide an opportunity to build capacity and potentially give a more sustained impact.
+Subject to satisfactory annual impact evaluation reporting, this award will fund continuation of a post up to £20,000 per year for up to three years.

-- Non-Profit Organisations – We will fund UK-based registered charities, community interest groups, not-for-profit organisations whose vision is aligned with our own.
+- Non-Profit Organisations – We will fund UK-based registered charities, charitable incorporated organisations, community interest groups and non-profit organisations whose vision is aligned with our own.
 You will need to have a bank account in your organisation’s name, a constitution or memorandum of association and a board or management committee of at least three unrelated people.

-- Organisations with good governance – As part of the application process, we will require financial information, a copy of your latest Annual Reports & Accounts plus evidence of your Safeguarding Policy.
+- Organisations with good governance – As part of the Full Application process we will require financial information, a copy of your latest Annual Report plus evidence of your Safeguarding Policy.